ejlai/CT-radiomics/README.md

 scores/0831_Experiments_and_results_lbp.xlsx
 contains all the scores for experiments based on the LBP data set

-(plots are located in plots folder)
+(plots are located in the plots folder)

 ## Others
 mm: MinMax Scaler

 ss: Standard Scaler

 rs: Robust Scaler

 ## Reference